asminbhattarai/the-odin-project/daily-log.md

 ## Next steps:
 - Continue refining the Etch-a-Sketch project and add any missing functionalities.
 - Explore JavaScript objects once the project is fully completed.

 ---

+# Daily Log - 2024/12/15

+## What I worked on:
+- Added missing functionalities to Etch-a-Sketch.
+- Implemented final refactor to polish and finalize the code design.

+## Resources:
+- No additional resources were needed today.

+## Next steps:
+- Explore JavaScript objects.

+---